HomeHealth CareTop doc at Holy Name: Why 2nd wave is less intense …...

 As cases surge, Chief Medical Officer Jarrett remains cautiously optimistic while acknowledging vaccine is still months away

-Adam Jarrett of Holy Name Medical Center.
-(File photo)
+Dr. Adam Jarrett is chief medical officer at Holy Name Medical Center.

 Holy Name Medical Center may very well have been the epicenter of the COVID-19 pandemic in New Jersey, if not the country, in the spring.
 ROI-NJ’s inside look at the hospital on March 14 — when most in the state didn’t fully understand the gravity of the situation — unfortunately foreshadowed what was to come.